Beliefs

 The role of the Holy Spirit in the life of the believer is to seal, sanctify, perfect, illuminate, and empower for acts of service.
 He gives gifts to believers and produces fruit to those who yield to His perfecting presence.

 The Holy Spirit indwells the Christian upon salvation.
-We deny any kind of second indwelling or manifestation of the Spirit.
-He dwells in the believer whose purpose is to set the Christian apart to be like Jesus.
+He dwells in the believer to set the Christian apart to be like Jesus.
 Our role is to submit to His power, though He will not force His will.
-We can grieve the work of the Spirit, suppress His influence, and quench his purifying fire.
+Through sin and selfishness, we can grieve the work of the Spirit, suppress His influence, and quench his purifying fire.

 Matt 12:28; Rom 8:9-11, 26; 1 Corinthians 2:10-11, 12:4-11, 2 Cor 1:21-22; 13:14; Eph 4:30; Gal 5:19-21; 2 Thess 2:13; 1 Thess 5:19